Rainford Street Social, Surry Hills

 We’re not very big wine drinkers but I actually liked this Chardonnay quite a bit – unfortunately I didn’t catch the name of it, Miss K isn’t normally a fan of wine at all but ended up drinking more than usual!

 Our first main of the night was a vegetable lasagna, this was actually my favourite dish of the night because of how amazing the filling was despite having no meat.
-I’m normally not a fan of vegetarian meals but this was delicious, the filling included tomato, eggplant, cheese and bechamel baked in layers of tasty lasagna sheets.
+I’m normally not a fan of vegetarian meals but this was delicious, the filling included tomato, eggplant, cheese and bechamel baked in layers of lasagna sheets.

 Miss K is a big fan of duck confit, she was pretty excited to see this on the menu as was I. The duck confit was very tender and full of flavours (as expected from a confit dish) which combined well together without being overpowering.
-Compared to the dish we had at Felix I would to say this one was juicier and cooked perfectly.
+Compared to the dish we had at Felix I would to say this was juicier and cooked perfectly.

 Along with our mains we were also served some sides which were very popular with everyone on the table.
 The cauliflower cheese was my personal favourite (melted cheese!) and Miss K really enjoyed the pumpkin which was grilled very soft and smothered in delicious aromatic yoghurt.